LukaMrt/Tetris/README.md

 # TETRIS game

 This is my Tetris game and my first project with libGDX.\
-It is a simple game with just the game screen, more in future release !
+It is a simple game with just the game screen, more in future releases !

 ## Getting started